Jalapeño Jelly

 The bold and tangy flavors go great with cool and rich cream cheese on bagels, crackers, or toast.

-Use jalapeno jelly as a perky spread on sandwiches, as a base for a quick stir fry sauce, or even as a delightful surprise as a substitute for the cranberry sauce in this Cranberry Brie Bites appetizer!
+Use this jalapeno jelly recipe as a perky spread on sandwiches, as a base for a quick stir fry sauce, or even as a delightful surprise as a substitute for the cranberry sauce in this Cranberry Brie Bites appetizer!

-Hella Jalapeno Jelly Recipe (Hot Pepper Jelly!)
+Jalapeño Jelly Recipe (Hot Pepper Jelly)

 Ingredients